Published online Sep 18, 2023. doi: 10.5500/wjt.v13.i5.276

 The evaluation protocols for living kidney donor (LD) selection are usually strict but remain a safeguard against violations of LD safety.
 Hence, the decline of willing potential living donors (PLDs) may occur at any stage of evaluation due to different causes, resulting in variable rates of decline of PLDs.

 The rate of decline of willing related LDs seems to be a modifiable variable for improving LD kidney transplantation (LDKT).

 To identify the causes of the decline of PLDs, the predictors of PLD candidacy, and the effect on achieving LDKT.

-A retrospective study was performed on the willing PLDs who attended our outpatient clinic for kidney donation to their related potential recipients between October 2015 and December 2022.
-The variables influencing their candidacy rate and the fate of their potential recipients were studied.
+A retrospective study was performed on willing PLDs who attended our outpatient clinic for kidney donation to their related potential recipients between October 2015 and December 2022.
 Two groups of PLDs were compared: Candidate PLDs after a completed evaluation vs non-candidate PLDs with a complete or incomplete evaluation.
 A multivariate logistic regression was performed to assess the factors contributing to the achievement of PLD candidacy.